Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Analog VTX – Lightweight, Simple, and Proven

-• Antennas: Most come with a basic linear wire antenna, but upgrading to something like Ort can improve signal clarity without adding much weight.
+• Antennas: Most come with a basic linear wire antenna, but upgrading to something like Ort antenna can improve signal clarity without adding much weight.

 Analog Pros: